KeemLxx/pdsnd_github/README.md

 Explore US Bikeshare Data

 ### Description
-The project was about system to inquiry the rental bikes during specific cit, month, and day.
+The project was about system to inquiry the rental bikes during specific city, month, and day.

 ### Files used
 I had use these files: